Sky360-Repository/simpletracker-ros2-ws/monitoring/readme.md

 If you would like to exit the application type **Ctrl-c** The ROS2Prometheus application does not exit smoothly so please open System Monitor (Ubuntu) and kill the ROS2Prometheus process as it opens and occupies the 8080 port.

 ROS2Prometheus is a sample application to export DDS metrics to Prometheus.
-More info [here](https://docs.vulcanexus.org/en/latest/rst/tutorials/tools/prometheus/prometheus.html).
-Here is a list of [Statistics Topic names](https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/dds_layer/topic_names.html)
+More info regarding this application can be found [here](https://docs.vulcanexus.org/en/latest/rst/tutorials/tools/prometheus/prometheus.html).
+Here is the full list of [DDS Statistics Topic names](https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/dds_layer/topic_names.html)

 #### Dashboards

-To verify that Prometheus is running open the [Prometheus Targets](http://localhost:9090/targets) page
+To verify that Prometheus is running open the [Prometheus Targets](http://localhost:9090/targets) page.
+You should see 4 targets and they should all be up.

 In [Grafana](http://localhost:3000) you will need to install the [Node Exporter Full](https://grafana.com/grafana/dashboards/12486-node-exporter-full/) dashboard.

-Currently suggested dashboard is
+Currently suggested dashboards are:
 - [Node Exporter Full](https://grafana.com/grafana/dashboards/12486-node-exporter-full/)
 - More to follow